stevef1uk/artificial_mind/docs/CONFIGURATION_GUIDE.md

 # ⚙️ Configuration Guide

-This guide covers all configuration options for the AGI project, including Docker customization, LLM provider setup, and deployment scenarios.
+This guide covers all configuration options for the Artificial Mind project, including Docker customization, LLM provider setup, and deployment scenarios.

 ## 📁 Environment Configuration

-The AGI project uses a `.env` file for all configuration.
+The Artificial Mind project uses a `.env` file for all configuration.
 Start by copying the example:

 ```bash
 cp .env.example .env